ckodser/Scholar-PDF-Reader-with-TTS/README.md

-# TODO
-1) Add guide for generating a token
-2) Adjusting reading speed, UI, backend, etc.
-3) Add go to the reading part
-4) Save the Voices in a local/S3
-5) Make a pull request to the original repo

 # AI Scholar PDF Reader

-This extension adds annotation capabilities to the Google Scholar PDF Reader extension.
+This extension adds annotation/TTS and Ai chat capabilities to the Google Scholar PDF Reader extension.
 The extended features include:

+- Chat with Gemini about your PDF
+- TTS for reading your PDF aloud
 - Highlight text with colors (yellow, green, blue, pink, red, or custom).
-- Easily remove individual annotations or clear them all at once.
+- Remove individual annotations or clear them all at once.
 - Undo and redo actions for annotations.
 - Import and export annotations into a JSON file.